The wait is over.

 - Jesus Luzardo (+6000) and Josh Hader (+3500) are the biggest CY Young liabilities

 Friday’s daily fantasy contests feature million-dollar payouts

-Daily fantasy players will be getting some perks from baseball’s return as well.
-For starters, DraftKings is offering a $3, 3-entry max contest that has a prize pool of $300k and is completely risk-free.
+Daily fantasy players will be getting some perks from baseball’s return.
+For starters, DraftKings is offering a $3, three-entry max contest that has a prize pool of $300K and is completely risk-free.
 Each entry in the contest will get at least a $3 return via a refund if your lineup doesn’t cross the cash line.
-And first-place still receives a healthy $20,000 payout.
+And the first-place winner still receives a healthy $20,000 payout.

-Over at FanDuel, the $3 Return Rally is paying out a million dollars to first.
-The second-place prize is $100k and third place earns $50,000.
+Over at FanDuel, the $3 Return Rally is paying out a million dollars to first place.
+The second-place prize is $100K, and third place earns $50,000.

 Both sites have contests available at all price points to give you several avenues into the action.

-Baseball and betting have rallied back.
-Keep rooting for it.
+Baseball and betting have rallied: keep rooting for them

 It’s hard to believe, but baseball is back.

 New York and Washington opened the season last night with a 4-1 Yankees win that arrived when excessive rains ended the game after just six innings.
 Perhaps it was a perfect metaphor for the season ahead.